 Voters can return their ballot 1 of 3 ways:

-In a Ballot Drop Box
+In an Official Ballot Drop Box

 At a Vote Center